jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ![](07_high_dimensional_data_files/figure-latex/unnamed-chunk-86-1.pdf)<!-- -->

-Judges are often presented with two sets of scores from the COMPAS system -- one that classifies people into High, Medium and Low risk, and a corresponding decile score.
+Judges are often presented with two sets of scores from the COMPAS system -- one that classifies people into High, Medium, and Low risk and a corresponding decile score.
 There is a clear downward trend in the decile scores as those scores increase for white defendants.

 ```r